Camping food

-Camping food is shelf-stable, preserved food designed to be suitable for backcountry camping and backpacking.
-The term also includes ingredients that can be used to make said foods.
+Camping food is food brought on or designed for camping, hiking, and backpacking trips.
+The term also encompasses ingredients that can be used to make said foods.
 The primary differences relate to campers' and backpackers' special needs for foods that have appropriate cooking time, perishability, weight, and nutritional content.
-To address these needs, camping food is often made up of either freeze-dried, precooked, or dehydrated ingredients.
-Many campers use a combination of these foods.
+To address these needs, camping food is often made up of freeze-dried, dehydrated, pre-cooked, pre-prepared, or otherwise preserved foods that can last extended periods.

 Meal and ingredient requirements

 Limited cooking time

-Due to the difficulty of carrying large amounts of cooking fuel, campers often require their meals to cook in a short amount of time (5–20 minutes).
+Due to the difficulty of carrying large amounts of cooking fuel, campers often require their meals to be cooked in a short amount of time (5–20 minutes).
 Many campers prefer a ‘just add boiling water’ method of cooking, while others enjoy a more involved, and therefore often higher quality meal.
-The amount of cooking time can be disregarded if campers are able to cook over a campfire, however, due to the possibility of a burn-ban being in place, campers do not often rely on this option.
+The amount of cooking time can be disregarded if campers can cook over a campfire, however, due to the possibility of a burn ban being in place, campers do not often rely on this option.

 Shelf stability

-Camping foods are often shelf-stable, that is, they require no refrigeration.
+Camping foods are often shelf-stable—that is, they require no refrigeration.
 Campers may be outdoors for days or weeks at a time, and will often pack food for the entire trip.
 Campers will sometimes take fresh food that can be consumed in the first day or two of a hike but will usually not risk carrying perishable food beyond that timeframe.
-Campers hiking in the snow or other cold conditions or campers with access to a cold water source may be able to store perishable food in the snow or secured in a bag and kept in the cold water to act as a refrigeration source.
+Campers hiking in the snow or other cold conditions or campers with access to a cold water source may be able to store perishable food in the snow or secure it in a bag and kept in the cold water to act as a refrigeration source.